 Jarrett Walser is a musician that brings vibrant sensitivity and rich nuances to an expressive style on the drums that is refreshing.
 His ease and versatility in several genres (jazz, rock, R&B, the blues, funk) has made him a highly sought-after drummer.
+As a member of The FannyPack you can hear the infusion of those styles on display.

 What started out as an inquisitive, playful orchestration on pots and pans, at the age of three, grew into a passion.
 Jarrett’s first love has always been jazz.
 This allure commenced at the age of 11 when he began studying at the New Jersey Performing Arts Center’s (NJPAC) Wachovia Jazz for Teens program in 2001.
 During his 7 years at NJPAC, he had the fortunate opportunity to study with jazz greats -- Ralph Peterson, Cecil Brooks III, Dion Parson, Mark Gross, Valery Panomarev, Joris Teepe and Mike LeDonne.